Koffee Brown

+The duo reunited in 2024, with Ryan Lane replacing Fonz as the male singer in the duo.
+They released a cover of the Keith Sweat song "Make It Last Forever", alongside two new singles "About It", featuring Vin-Rock and "Simple Things"; set to be on their upcoming EP in 2025.

 Mars/Venus

 Their first and only album, Mars/Venus, was released on March 6, 2001, and featured the single "After Party," which peaked at Number 44 on the Billboard Hot 100.
 The album itself peaked at Number 32 on the Billboard 200.
 It performed considerably better on Billboard's R&B Chart, however, peaking at Number 7.